aaDHumanities/dha25-org/_posts/2025-09-08-registration-open.md

 Please do consider the [Australasian Association for Digital Humanities](https://aa-dh.org/join) (aaDH).
 Members received discounted registration to the conference, and will help to support Digital Humanities in our region.

 We are pleased to offer attendees discounted rates at several participating hotels.
+For this, and other practical information, please visit the [Attendee Information]({% link _pages/info-attendees.md %}) page on our website.

 Today we also publish the [draft programme for DHA25](https://www.conftool.org/dha2025/sessions.php).
 Attendees at DHA25 can expect a rich choice of experiences, with more than 60 papers, panels, and workshops to choose from.
 If you can travel to Ngambri/Canberra a day early, you can attend two satellite events: the [7th Annual Gathering of the Canadian-Australian Partnership for Open Scholarship](https://inke.ca/re-defining-open-social-scholarship-in-an-age-of-generative-intelligence/) (CAPOS), co-located at ANU, and/or an [AI4LAM Meetup](https://events.humanitix.com/ai4lam-meetup-canberra-2025) at the nearby the National Museum of Australia.